-and endothelial cells (10-12).
-As tumorigenesis is often accompanied by tight-junction disruption and subsequent loss of cell adhesion and polarity, it is not surprising that expression of several claudins is dysregulated in many cancers of epithelial origin.
+Claudin transmembrane proteins are considered the structural and functional backbone of tight junction complexes in epithelial and endothelial cells (10-12).
+As tumourigenesis is often accompanied by tight junction disruption and subsequent loss of cell adhesion and polarity, it is not surprising that expression of several claudins is dysregulated in many cancers of epithelial origin.
 In particular, claudin-4 has been shown to be overexpressed in primary and metastatic pancreatic cancer tissue, including pancreatic intraepithelial neoplasia (PanIN), the most common precursor lesion to PDAC (13).
 Unlike previous biomarkers, increased expression of claudin-4 has not been reported in chronic pancreatitis, which makes this protein an attractive target for early detection of PDAC (14).
 Furthermore, claudin-4 overexpression has been identified as a potent inhibitor of the invasive and metastatic phenotypes of pancreatic cancer cells and correlates with better outcome in PDAC patients (15,16).
-Knockdown studies in ovarian cancer cells suggest that this positive effect of claudin-4 overexpression may be due to its ability to sustain the expression of E-cadherin and limit β -catenin signaling (17,18).
+Knockdown studies in ovarian cancer cells suggest that this positive effect of claudin-4 overexpression may be due to its ability to sustain the expression of E-cadherin and limit β -catenin signalling (17,18).
 Hence, claudin-4 can be regarded not only as a promising biomarker for early detection of PDAC but also as a cancer type-specific prognostic indicator.

-Clostridium perfringens enterotoxin (CPE, 35 kDa), a natural ligand for claudin-4, has been previously evaluated as a claudin-4targeting vector for diagnostic and therapeutic purposes.
-CPE causes the symptoms of type A food poisoning and some nonfood-borne gastrointestinal diseases by triggering the lysis of intestinal epithelial cells through its interaction with claudin-4 receptors.
-Notably, CPE cytotoxicity is mediated by its N terminus (NH2-CPE, amino acids 1-183), whereas the C-terminal portion (cCPE, amino acids 184-319, 17 kDa) is responsible for interaction with claudin-4 (19,20).
-Taking advantage of the claudin-binding activity of full-length cCPE, Neesse et al. fused this fragment to glutathione S-transferase (cCPE.GST, 41 kDa) and fluorophore Cy5.5 to visualize claudin-4 overexpression in tumor xenograft and genetically engineered mouse models of pancreatic cancer by near-infrared imaging (14).
-Similarly, Cocco et al. used a fluorescein isothiocyanate-conjugated cCPE peptide to successfully measure claudin-4 levels in mouse models of ovarian cancer (21).
-To overcome the limitations associated with optical imaging. as well as antibody-mediated imaging probes (22), our group labeled a cCPE.GST conjugate with the γ -emitting radioisotope 111In (half-life, 2.8 d) to enable noninvasive whole-body claudin-4 detection in breast cancer mouse models by SPECT imaging.
-This study confirmed the ability of [111In]In-cCPE.GST to delineate claudin-4 expression both in overt mammary tumors and in aplastic lesions in genetically engineered BALB/neuT mice (23).
+Clostridium perfringens enterotoxin (CPE, 35 kDa), a natural ligand for claudin-4, has been previously evaluated as a claudin-4-targeting vector for diagnostic and therapeutic purposes.
+CPE causes the symptoms of type A food poisoning and some non-foodborne gastrointestinal diseases by triggering the lysis of intestinal epithelial cells through its interaction with claudin-4 receptors.
+Notably, CPE cytotoxicity is mediated by its N-terminus (NH2-CPE, 1-183 aa), while the C-terminal portion (cCPE, 184-319 aa, 17 kDa) is responsible for interaction with claudin-4 (19,20).
+Taking advantage of the claudin-binding activity of full-length cCPE, Neesse et al. fused this fragment to glutathione S-transferase, (cCPE.GST, 41 kDa) and fluorophore Cy5.5 to visualise claudin-4 overexpression in tumour xenograft and genetically engineered mouse models of pancreatic cancer by near-infrared imaging (14).
+Similarly, Cocco et al. used a Fluorescein isothiocyanate (FITC)-conjugated cCPE peptide to successfully measure claudin-4 levels in mouse models of ovarian cancer (21).
+To overcome the limitations associated with optical imaging, as well as antibody-mediated imaging probes (22), our group labeled a cCPE.GST conjugate with gamma-emitting radioisotope indium-111 (111In, $t{1/2}$ = 2.8 days) to enable non-invasive whole-body claudin-4 detection in breast cancer mouse models by SPECT imaging.
+This study confirmed the ability of [111In]In-cCPE.GST to delineate claudin-4 expression both in overt mammary tumours and aplastic lesions in genetically engineered BALB/neuT mice (23).

-Despite its promise as an early detection tool for claudin-4overexpressing malignancies, [111In]In-cCPE.GST showed major drawbacks that limit its general utility, such as a moderate claudin-4 binding affinity (in the micromolar range), long circulation halflife, and undetermined specificity.
-In previous studies, a shift in claudin-4 binding properties of the cCPE vector was achieved through structure-based modifications of the C-terminal 223-319 amino acid region, through a series of point mutations (24,25).
-Here, we generated a series of smaller mutant cCPE-based radiotracers with the aim of improving the pharmacokinetics and claudin-4-targeting ability of wild-type cCPE and evaluated these using in vitro and in vivo mouse models of PDAC.
+Despite its promise as an early detection tool for claudin-4-overexpressing malignancies, [111In]In-cCPE.GST showed major drawbacks that limit its general utility, such as a moderate claudin-4 binding affinity (in the micromolar range), long circulation half-life and undetermined specificity.
+In previous studies, a shift in claudin-4 binding properties of the cCPE vector was achieved through structure-based modifications of the C-terminal 223-319 aa region, through a series of point-mutations (24,25).
+Here, we generated a series of smaller-sized mutant cCPE-based radiotracers with the aim of improving the pharmacokinetics and claudin-4 targeting ability of wild-type cCPE, and evaluated these in vitro and in in vivo mouse models of PDAC.